-- When the driver presses the accelerator, the automatic braking does not take place. - When the braking pressure through pressing the brake pedal is greater than the system's braking pressure the vehicle will brake automatically. - Multi-collision braking will not be available if there is an anomaly in the ESC system.
+- When the driver presses the accelerator, the automatic braking does not take place. - When the braking pressure through pressing the brake pedal is greater than the system's braking pressure the vehicle will brake automatically.

+• Multi-collision braking will not be available if ESC is malfunctioning.